Sarah Angelina Gilbert, PhD, LPC

 Pregnancy

-Pregnancy can be one of the most incredible times in life, and often, and sometimes, simultaneously, it can bring big challenges, as well.
+Pregnancy can be one of the most incredible times in life, and often, and sometimes, simultaneously, it can bring big challenges.
 Having experienced my own challenges during pregnancy, I understand how it feels to have a pregnancy look and feel different than you may have hoped, envisioned, or expected.
+I specialize in helping women with fear, complications, and anxiety during pregnancy.

 Postpartum

-Massive life changes accompany becoming a mother or expanding your family.
-Processing thoughts and emotions can clear mental and emotional space and yield more bandwidth during this time of giving, resting, integrating, and expanding.
+Massive life changes accompany becoming a mother — physiologically, emotionally, spiritually, and psychologically .
+Extra support during this time can help yield mental and emotional space so you have more bandwidth during this time of giving, resting, integrating, and expanding.
 What happens during these moments matters, and care for all mothers should be available during this sensitive and important time.

 Parenting

 The context in which we each grow up, our relationships with our primary caretakers, and the experiences we have with our parents deeply and profoundly shape us.
-Few things are more meaningful to me than helping parents improve the care they give their children, their parenting experiences, and the personalized help their children need during these sensitive developmental windows.
+Few things are more meaningful to me than helping parents improve the care they give their babies, toddlers, and young children.
+When parents discover what their unique child needs during sensitive developmental windows, the entire family benefits.

 What clients say...